nicbou/nicolasbouliane.com/frontend/content/blog/travel-tips.md

 It's hard enough to be a sad, homesick mess with fluids coming out both ends.
 You shouldn't have to keep up with the expectations of your audience on top of it.

 On the other hand, a travel journal is a *fantastic* idea.
 You can capture how a trip feels in the moment with unmatched fidelity.
 It feels good to unwind, and later you can laugh at your misadventures.
+My travel diaries were the inspiration behind the [timeline thing](/projects/timeline).